mamudarris/Longitudinal_T1_Preprocessing_Pipeline/README.md

 # Recon-all Longitudinal Pipeline

-Bash-based pipeline for running FreeSurfer recon-all in a longitudinal framework using a BIDS-like directory structure.
+Bash-based pipeline for running FreeSurfer recon-all in a longitudinal framework using a BIDS directory structure.

 ## Requirements